vpython/glowscript/GlowScriptOffline/README.md

 If you create or modify a program without saving it and click `Choose File` (`Browse`... on Firefox or Edge), you'll see a warning that you might wish to save your work.
 Similarly, when you attempt to close the browser or the browser tab, if you have modified the current program you'll be warned about saving the file.

 ### DEMO PROGRAMS INCLUDED
 Click `Choose File` and navigate to the `GlowScriptOffline` folder to choose from programs in the `Demos` folder.
-Those demo programs that use textures will not display correctly when offline unless you start the package in a special way <a href="#textures">described below</a> in the section "Using Textures or JavaScript Libraries."
+Those demo programs that use textures will not display correctly when offline unless you start the package in a special way [described below](#textures) in the section "Using Textures or JavaScript Libraries."

 ### DOCUMENTATION INCLUDED
 The GlowScript documentation is included in the package and is accessible by clicking `Help`.